MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-cyberark-credential.md

 ## Add a CyberArk® application to machine / group

+> [!IMPORTANT]
+>
+> Limitation: Machine / Machine groups shared with other users are not supported today.

 If you want to run a desktop flow on a machine or a group using CyberArk® credentials, you need to add your CyberArk® application information in the Power Automate portal.

 1. Sign-in to Power Automate.